 The workflow includes questions about whether you have been a member of University staff (as in some cases two external examiners might be required), ethical approval and inclusion of any work from solely or jointly authored publications.
 You will also be asked to confirm your thesis title.

-Once you have completed your part of the form/workflow, it will move to your supervisor so that the school may approach intended examiners and complete the recommendations for the appointment of examiners.
-The form/workflow is then passed to your Director of PGR Studies for approval before being submitted to Postgraduate Research and Operations at least three months before the submission of the thesis.
+Once you have completed your part of the form/workflow, it will move to your supervisor so that they may approach intended examiners and complete the recommendations for the appointment of examiners.
+The form/workflow is then passed to your Director of Postgraduate Research Studies for approval before being submitted to Doctoral College Operations (DCO) at least three months before the submission of the thesis.

-The details are checked in Postgraduate Research and Operations and the names of the recommended examiners are forwarded to the Examinations Group of the Graduate Board for consideration.
+The details are checked in DCO and the names of the recommended examiners are forwarded to the Examinations Group of the Graduate Board for consideration.

 You can track the progress and status of your examination entry workflow at all times in GRAD (see the Status section on the right hand side of the thesis examination workflow in GRAD).
 You will receive an email notification through GRAD once the workflow and examiner details have been approved.

 At least one internal examiner and one external examiner will be appointed.
 In some cases the appointment of an independent chair may also be required.
-Postgraduate researchers may be asked by supervisors for their views on individuals who might act as Examiners but the decision about the recommendations for appointment will be made in consultation between the supervisors and the Director of PGR Studies.
+Postgraduate researchers may be asked by supervisors for their views on individuals who might act as examiners but the decision about the recommendations for appointment will be made in consultation between the supervisors and the Director of Postgraduate Research Studies.
 The final decision is made by the Examinations Group.